munificent/craftinginterpreters/book/strings.md

     Next came [Unicode][].
 Initially, it supported 16,384 different characters (**code points**), which fit nicely in 16 bits with a couple of bits to spare.
-Later that grew and grew and now there are well over 100,000 different code points including such vital instruments of human communication as 💩 (Unicode Character 'PILE OF POO', `U+1F4A9`).
+Later that grew and grew, and now there are well over 100,000 different code points including such vital instruments of human communication as 💩 (Unicode Character 'PILE OF POO', `U+1F4A9`).